Terms & Conditions

 We may, from time to time, hold money on your behalf.
 Such money will be held in trust in a client bank account, which is segregated from the firm’s funds.
 The account will be operated, and all funds dealt with, in accordance with the Clients’ Money Regulations of the Institute of Chartered Accountants in England and Wales.

 In order to avoid an excessive amount of administration, interest will only be paid to you where the amount of interest that would be earned on the balances held on your behalf in any calendar year exceeds £25.
-Any such interest will be calculated using the prevailing rate applied by HSBC Bank Plc for small deposits subject to the minimum period of notice for withdrawals.
+Any such interest would be calculated using the prevailing rate applied by HSBC Bank Plc for small deposits subject to the minimum period of notice for withdrawals.
 Subject to any tax legislation, interest will be paid gross.

 If the total sum of money held on your behalf exceeds £10,000 for a period of more than 30 days, or such sum is likely to be held for more than 30 days, then the money will be placed in a separate interest-bearing client bank account designated to you.
 All interest earned on such money will be paid to you.
 Subject to any tax legislation, interest will be paid gross.